Moldovan breakaway region appeals to Russia as a spat with the pro-Western government worsens

 Transnistria, which has a population of about 470,000, is a thin strip of territory located between the eastern bank of the Dniester River and Moldova’s border with Ukraine.
 The unrecognized state, officially named the Pridnestrovian Moldavian Republic, has its own currency and flag.

-Since Russia invaded Ukraine in February 2022, Moldova's pro-Western leaders have routinely accused Moscow of conducting campaigns to try to destabilize the country, which was a Soviet republic until 1991.
+Since Russia launched a full-scale invasion of Ukraine on Feb.
+24, 2022, Moldova's pro-Western leaders have routinely accused Moscow of conducting campaigns to try to destabilize the country, which was a Soviet republic until 1991.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the 2006 referendum was held in Transnistria, not in Moldova as a whole.